handedemir/simple_shell/README.md

 We are working on a simple shell
+We have 5 mandatory task we are working on